Z80-Retro/BASIC/BBCBASIC.md

 a:z80asm dist/rmf,main/rmf,exec/rmf,eval/rmf,asmb/rmf,cmos/rmf,math/rmf,hook/rmf,data/rmf
 a:slrnk /V,BBC/N,/A:0100,dist,/P:0200,main,exec,eval,asmb,math,hook,cmos,/P:4B00,data,/E
 ```
-Note that the assembler may occasionally ask you to press the return key a few times so that it does not scroll off your screen too quickly :-D
+*Note that the assembler may occasionally ask you to 'Hit any key' a few times so that it does not scroll off your screen too quickly :-D*

 This will create a BBC.COM file as well as various listings and object files.
 For example, after compiling it on drive G, the directory now looks like this: